Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 The Privacy Marker Transaction makes use of a new precompiled contract held in GoQuorum.

 !!! info "Precompile Address"
-    A new API method [eth_getPrivacyPrecompileAddress] has been added to retrieve the address of the precompile.
+    A new API method [eth_getPrivacyPrecompileAddress] has been added for retrieving the address of the precompile.

 ## Transaction submission when using standard private transactions